 De-register when leaving (!)

 When you finish your stay in Brno, remember to de-register.
-Fill in a form reporting the end of stay of foreigners within 15 days of your departure.
+Fill in a form reporting the end of the stay of foreigners within 15 days of your departure.

 Is my landlord paying the waste collection fee for me?